teyluis/scriptrobloxtest/README.md

 local function Hide(d)
     if not d then return end
-    pcall(function()
     for i=1,4 do if d.Box[i] then d.Box[i].Visible=false end end
     if d.Name then d.Name.Visible=false end
     if d.HpBG then d.HpBG.Visible=false end
     if d.HpFill then d.HpFill.Visible=false end
     if d.Dist then d.Dist.Visible=false end
     if d.Tracer then d.Tracer.Visible=false end
-    end)
 end

 local function DestroyDraw(d)